radnan/rdn-exception/README.md

 All other exceptions will result in a **500** response.

 Additionally a third class `RdnException\PublicException` is included for cases where you'd like to display the exception message to the user.
-Both HTTP exceptions extend from this class.
+All HTTP exceptions extend from this class.

-The module uses the [filp/whoops](https://github.com/filp/whoops) library to display the exception, and configurable error messages otherwise.

 ## How to install